alexconst/alexconst.github.io/_drafts/ansible.md

 }
 ```

-The last template used in this role shows some of the facts available:
+The last template used in this role is for the `index.html` page.
+It shows (static) system information using Ansible facts:
 ```html
 <html>
 <p>webserver <b>{{ ansible_hostname }}</b>:</p>